ÃÛ¶¹ÊÓƵ

 When you are done editing the recipe and satisfied with the training/scoring output, you can create a recipe from the notebook by selecting Create Recipe in the top-right.

 After selecting Create Recipe, you are prompted to enter a recipe name.
-This name represents the actual recipe created on Platform.
+This name represents the actual recipe created on Experience Platform.

 Once you select Ok, the recipe creation process begins.
 This can take some time and a progress bar is displayed in place of the create recipe button.
 Once complete, you can select the View Recipes button to take you to the Recipes tab under ML Models